Video: See Our 5 Favorite Celebrity Looks of the Week

-Whether walking film premiere red carpets or letting loose at after-parties and galas, these five ladies brought their style A-games and topped our list of the week’s best looks.
+Whether attending a luncheon or making a TV appearance, these five ladies brought their style A-games and topped our list of the week’s best looks.

-Sarah Hyland sizzled in a flirty tie-neck LBD at the Fox Emmys after-party while Emily Blunt outshined all in a blush metallic column at the London premiere of Sicario.
-Sienna Miller went for Old Hollywood glam with her slinky silk satin copper dress at the High-Rise premiere during the 63rd San Sebastian Film Festival in Spain and Dakota Johnson took her front-row seat at the Gucci spring 2016 show during Milan Fashion Week in a burgundy satin ruffled dress.
-FInally, Natalie Portman hit the Ballet National de Paris Opening Season Gala in a stunning number that featured a bright green top and an exquisite pleated embroidered multi-colored ribbon skirt.
+Anne Hathaway worked her curves at the U.K. premiere of The Intern in a sexy skin-skimming black lace gown, and in N.Y.C.
+Victoria Beckham struck her signature pose while wearing a simple ankle-grazing black dress at Fashion 4 Development’s fifth annual First Ladies Luncheon.
+Charlize Theron got graphic in a sleek midi-length dress at the Power of an Educated Girl event in New York.
+Sarah Jessica Parker delivered a major Carrie Bradshaw moment at the New York City Ballet Gala while Lupita Nyong’o donned a sharp dove gray number topped off with a matching blazer to promote her off-Broadway play, Eclipsed, on The View.

 Watch the video above for more details on their looks, and keep an eye out for more top outfits on Look of the Day.